Akselera Tech

 Timeline5 months

-B2B search campaigns work because the buyer intent is unmistakable.
-When someone searches for "steel fabrication services," they are not browsing — they have a project that needs steel.
-B2B search volumes are lower, but conversion intent is higher, competition is often less sophisticated, and the value per customer is typically much larger than B2C transactions.
-Even a small budget can prove the channel's value when targeting is precise.
-The lesson for any B2B service business: start small, prove the ROI, then scale with confidence.
+B2B search campaigns work because buyer intent is unmistakable.
+When someone searches "steel fabrication services," they have a project.
+They're not browsing.
+Search volumes are lower, but conversion intent is higher, competition is less sophisticated, and the value per customer dwarfs B2C transactions.
+Start small.
+Prove the ROI.
+Scale with confidence.

-After analyzing these 12 businesses across 10 different industries, seven patterns emerge that separate profitable accounts from the 29% that generate zero conversions.
+After analyzing these 12 businesses across 10 industries, the patterns are clear.
+Here's what separates profitable accounts from the ones generating zero conversions.

 Pattern 1: They Reject Google's Defaults